 |Word Count Vectorizer||Text Blobs||●|

 Dimensionality reduction in machine learning is analogous to compression in the context of sending data over a wire.
 It allows a learner to train and infer quicker by producing a dataset with fewer but more informative features.

 - Sparse Random Projector

-Similarly to dimensionality reduction, feature selection aims to reduce the number of features in a dataset - however, they work in different ways.
-Whereas dimensionality reduction produces denser representations using the information contained within all the features, feature selection seeks to keep the best features as-is and drop the poorer ones entirely.
-Adding feature selection as a preprocessing step can help speed up training and inference by creating a more parsimonious model.
+Similarly to dimensionality reduction, feature selection aims to reduce the number of features in a dataset, however, feature selection seeks to keep the best features as-is and drop the less informative ones entirely.
+Adding feature selection can help speed up training and inference by creating a more parsimonious model.
 It can also improve the performance of the model by removing noise features and features that are uncorrelated with the outcome.

 use Rubix\ML\Pipeline; use Rubix\ML\Transformers\TextNormalizer; use Rubix\ML\Transformers\WordCountVectorizer; use Rubix\ML\Transformers\TfIdfTransformer; use Rubix\ML\Classifiers\GaussianNB; $estimator = new Pipeline([ new TextNormalizer(), new WordCountVectorizer(10000), new TfIdfTransformer(), ], new GaussianNB());

 partial() will result in the transformers being fitted or updated before being passed to the underlying learner.

 $estimator->train($dataset); // Transformers fitted and applied automatically $estimator->partial($dataset); // Transformers updated and applied

 Any time a dataset is passed to the Pipeline it will automatically be transformed before being handed to the underlying estimator.